2025–26 Elche CF season: Pre-season and friendlies

 On 2 July 2025, Elche announced they will be playing against Getafe in Torre-Pacheco as their pre-season programme.
 Five days later, a second friendly was confirmed against Blackburn Rovers in San Pedro del Pinatar.
 Two extra friendlies against Millwall and Almería were later announced on 8 July 2025.
 A week later, another friendly match and the 64th edition of the Festa d'Elx Trophy were confirmed to be both against Hércules.
 On 24 July 2025, the final two friendly matches against Al-Ahli and Al Ain were added to their pre-season fixtures.
 On 21 August 2025, Elche announced their participation in the Enrique Roca Trophy against Murcia on 4 September during the international break.

+An additional friendly against Premier League club Aston Villa was organised for the March 2026 international break.